Welcome! Your intuition was right to click and land here…

-Regardless of the nature of your particular problem, the message of the Devil is clear: redirect your attention away from the satisfaction of desires and toward the things that really matter.
+Regardless of the nature of your particular problem, the message of the Devil is clear: redirect your attention away from the satisfaction of desires and toward the things that matter.

 If we had to redesign the Tower card to a more modern-day representation, a crashing airplane would be an accurate alternative image.

-The Tower signifies total destruction.
+The Tower signifies destruction.
 If you’ve received the Upright Tower tarot card, prepare for things to be leveled and dismantled.

-Are you prepared to take your blinders off take this personal crisis head-on?
+Are you prepared to take your blinders off and take this personal crisis head-on?
 Seeing through illusions and letting go of what you wish things to be is the very first step.